 In-Network: There is no Coinsurance, Copayment, or deductible to access this Supplemental Benefit for those that qualify.

-Once your eligibility is confirmed, your NationsBenefits Supplemental Benefits Mastercard® will be updated for all SSBCI benefits with allowances.
+Once your eligibility is confirmed, and you have made any required selections, your NationsBenefits Supplemental Benefits Mastercard® will be updated for all SSBCI benefits with allowances.
 This is the same card described in this benefit chart under OTC.